daphnemagsby/cookie-site1/README.md

-#Cookie Site 1
+# Cookie Site

-First attempt at creating a site for an upcoming bakery specializing in cookies
+Preliminary site for an upcoming bakery specializing in cookies

+## Visit